UAE’s World-Class Infrastructure: How It Boosts Property Values

 Airport Adjacency Effect:

-- Residential property prices in Dubai South have experienced an average annual growth of 18% since the major expansion announcement of Al Maktoum International Airport (DWC), highlighting the future growth potential linked to infrastructure development.
+• Residential property prices in Dubai South have increased by an average of 18% each year since the major expansion announcement of Al Maktoum International Airport (DWC), demonstrating the potential for future growth due to infrastructure development.

 Seamless Logistics: The Industrial Real Estate Game-Changer